-- Not the best chart type for in-depth analysis, especially on longer timeframes.
+- Not the best chart type for in-depth analysis, especially on longer time frames.

 - This chart type doesn’t demonstrate the price gaps.

 Candles might need just a little bit of explanation.
-With a Line chart everything is quite simply: the price goes up and down, and the trend line will follow it.
+With a Line chart everything is quite simple: the price goes up and down, and the trend line will follow it.
 Candles work differently.
 Each candle displays not a moment but a period of time and will therefore have the opening price (the price at the beginning of that period), closing price (the price at the end of it), as well as high and low prices.
-The distance between opening and closing prices is the body, thin outliers are called shadows.
+The distance between opening and closing prices is the body, thin outliers are the shadows.
 The candle will change its color based on the performance of the asset: should the closing price exceed its opening price, the candle will turn green, should the closing price be below the opening price, the candle will be red.

-- This chart type is the easiest way to analyze the performance of the price on all timeframes.
+- This chart type is the easiest way to analyze the performance of the price on all time frames.

 - No information on the price movement within the trading period.

 Bars are an alternative take on the Candlestick chart.
-Looking a little bit different, they utilize the same principles and work in the same ways.
+Looking a little bit different, they utilize the same principles and work in the same way.
 This chart type also displays opening, closing, high and low prices.
 Just like candles, it will turn red if the price decreases over the period of one bar and green should the price increase over the same period.

 - Demonstrate all the necessary information (just like candles) but do it a little bit differently.